heyJoshLee/Issue-Tracker-mern/README.md

     - Users page shows a table of users
     - Admin can edit and delete users
     - Admin can add other users

-- Issues

-  - Can be sorted.
-  - Paginate.
-  - Can include comments

 - Adding other users to organization